gillesbertaux/andy/README.md

 ## How to use

-You can either pick the mixins you find useful or include the entire in your SASS project.
+You can either pick the mixins you find useful or include the entire file in your SASS project.

 Put this mixin in your helper file: